BaseMax/MandelbrotFractalGenerator/README.md

 ```

 - Use the mouse to zoom in and out of the image.

-- Press the c key to cycle through the color schemes.

 - Press the s key to save the current image to a file.